 Exception Process and Emergency Change Requests

 Due to the high volume of activity, customers may notice delays when provisioning IT services unrelated to student systems during the freeze period.
-Please refer to the IST System Status page for the most up-to-date information.
+Please refer to IT System Status for the most up-to-date information.

-Thank you for helping us ensure that we provide the best IT services to students and the campus community during this critical time as we kickoff the academic year.
+Thank you for helping us ensure that we provide the best IT services to students and the campus community as we start the academic year.